Skip to main content

 Security Enhancement

-Resource indicators prevent token confusion attacks by binding access tokens to specific resource servers, ensuring tokens can't be used at unintended APIs.
+Resource indicators prevent token confusion attacks by binding access tokens to specific resource servers.

 What is a Resource Indicator?